theyosh/TerrariumPI/docs/_faq/tune_database.md

 [pragma setting name]=[value]
 ```

 All [SQLITE3 pragmas](https://www.sqlite.org/pragma.html) should be supported.
 Make sure you use the correct pragma name and value.
+Only the entered values will be overwritten from the default.

 For example the current defaults are: